lsaltz/robot_hand_generator/README.md

 ## What the outputs mean:

-After ea.py finishes running, it will give you the names of the two json files that performed the best in the console.
+After ea.py finishes running, it will send all the data it gathered to a text file called "results.txt" located in ~/robot_hand_generator_MLS.
-I am currently working on a feature that will enable you to view and test this file manually.
+It will also automatically open the fittest file in the simulation for the user to view and test.

 ## Todo: